getsentry/sentry-docs/src/collections/_documentation/support/index.md

 sidebar_order: 8
 ---

-As a paying customer of Hosted Sentry or Sentry On-Premise you have access to various forms of support; and if you are using the Open Source version you can get in contact with the Sentry community for questions.
+As a paying customer of Sentry you have access to various forms of support; and if you are using the Open Source version you can get in contact with the Sentry community for questions.
 All Sentry repositories can be found on [GitHub](https://github.com/getsentry).

 ## System Status